 This virus plant disease can be quite deadly for plants and halt the production of fruit altogether – especially if the plants get infected when they are young.

-NOTE: The tomato mosaic virus is another virus which causes downward curling leaves and leaf rolling along with leaf spot and mottled colored foliage.
+NOTE: The tomato mosaic virus is another virus which causes downward leaf curling leaves and leaf rolling along with leaf spot and mottled colored foliage.

 What is the Tomato Leaf Virus?

 Tomato leaf virus is among a number of viral diseases that infects plants and stunts their growth eventually leading to their death.

 It spreads to other plants physically through the silverleaf whitefly (Bemisia tabaci).
 (Read our article on Whitefly Control)

 This insect picks up the virus while feeding on an infected plant.

 Once the whitefly is infected, it retains the virus for almost two weeks and transfers viral infections to any other tomato plants it feeds on during that time.